CtrlK

 Completeness

-Explicitly answers both 'what' (create API documentation with examples, authentication guides, and SDKs) and 'when' (with a 'Use when' clause and explicit trigger phrases), satisfying the completeness requirement.
+Clearly answers both 'what' (create comprehensive API documentation with examples, authentication guides, and SDKs) and 'when' (explicit 'Use when' clause and 'Trigger with phrases like' providing concrete trigger guidance).

 3 / 3